Types of Business Intelligence Dashboard and How to Use Them

 The Tactical Business Intelligence Dashboard is a strategic tool for sales and marketing teams:

-So to monitor their performance, make well-informed decisions, and act quickly to improve their business results.
+To monitor their performance, make well-informed decisions, and act quickly to improve their business results.

-And this dashboard gives a clear overview of your data to help you make the best possible decisions.
+This dashboard gives a clear overview of your data to help you make the best possible decisions.

 And a tactical dashboard shows real-time insights based on business data, usually including live charts and KPIs.